YuWei-CH/Airline_ticket/README.md

 - user-rate-result.html: display successful or error when costumer rate a previous flight.
 - user-register.html: customer register.
 - user-spend.html: show this customer spending for past year, past 6 months and a specific range of date.
 - user-track.html: show all flights for this customer.
 Also, customer can rate and write comment for a previous flight.

+Backend: backend-server.py which can be be execute.